 Schedule: 6-7 hours.
 Vertical: + 550 m and 1400 m.

 Following last minute preparations we transfer to the train or cable car to the Nid d'Aigle at 2372m.
+Please note that in the beginning of June, it might be necessary to take a lift and then walk an extra 2 hours to get to Nid d'Aigle, before continuing onwards to Tete Rousse.
 From the Nid d'Aigle, we commence the trek onto the lower flanks of Mont Blanc.
 It is a relatively short 3 hour hike that brings us to a short and steep path leading to the Tete Rousse Glacier and the Tete Rousse Refuge (3167m).
 As we climb higher above the valley we enter an alpine environment of snow, ice and rock.
 The views as we approach the Tete Rousse Refuge are breathtaking.
 The Tete Rousse is a new hut perched on the edge of the glacier in a stunning mountain setting.
 Today is not a long day, but still quite challenging due to the increasingly rugged terrain.
 We can expect to reach the hut by mid afternoon, giving plenty of time to recover for the climb to the Gouter Hut the next day.
 It is important to keep well hydrated.
 Meals at the hut usually begin with soup accompanied by bread & cheese, followed with a hearty meat casserole and dessert of fruit puree or similar, normally served around 6.30pm.

 Schedule: 3-4 hours.
 Vertical: + 800 m.